scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## SCMP Authentication

 Authentication of SCMP packets is not specified here.
-In current deployments is still experimental.
+In current deployments it is still experimental.
 Endpoints should therefore validate link down messages ([External Interface Down](#external-interface-down) and [Internal Connectivity Down](#internal-connectivity-down)) with additional signals for reliable operations.

 # Handling Link Failures